Mission-KI/Fair-Data-Publisher/CODE_OF_CONDUCT.md

-# Code of Conduct for FDO1 Project
+# Code of Conduct for Fair Data Publisher Project

 ## Our Commitment

-As contributors and maintainers of the FDO1 project, we are committed to creating a collaborative environment that promotes FAIR principles not only in our technical implementation but also in our community interactions.
+As contributors and maintainers of the FAIR Data Publisher project, we are committed to creating a collaborative environment that promotes FAIR principles not only in our technical implementation but also in our community interactions.
 We pledge to make participation in our project a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 ## Our Standards